Currency Conversions for QuickBooks (Now for Desktop and Online!)

 Currency Settings in Qvinci

-Qvinci allows the Qvinci Administrator to select a reporting currency in the dashboard for each Qvinci Company.
-Therefore, if a QB desktop file is using a different home currency than what the Qvinci Company is enabled for, then that file's data will undergo the currency conversion in the Qvinci dashboard.
+Qvinci allows the Qvinci Administrator to select a reporting currency in the dashboard for each Qvinci Client/Company.
+Therefore, if a QuickBooks desktop file is using a different home currency than what the Qvinci Company is enabled for, then that file's data will undergo the currency conversion in the Qvinci dashboard.
 The currency conversion take place during the sync process.
 The end result is that all Qvinci Locations are reporting in the same currency in Qvinci.
-However no changes are made to the QB desktop files themselves.
+However no changes are made to the QuickBooks files themselves.